 Fibromyalgia will not directly make you gain weight.
 Some of the medications that are prescribed for fibromyalgia have weight gain as a side effect, but even then the amount of weight that most people gain is only in the 10 to 15-pound range.
 The medications may increase your appetite, or lead to some water retention.
 You can limit their impact by watching what you eat and trying to be more active.
 Fibromyalgia symptoms are usually lessened if a person who is overweight is able to get back to a healthy weight.

-Myth: Fibromyalgia is Imaginary
+Myth: Fibromyalgia I

 Fibromyalgia can be difficult to diagnose, and it often takes repeated trips to the doctor over a period of years to get diagnosed.
 By the time the diagnosis happens, the patient may feel like a hypochondriac because they have been back and forth to the doctor about pain in their elbow, knee, etc. Once the doctor says “You have fibromyalgia, the pain is being caused by your brain” it can feel like the doctor is telling you that the pain is in your head.
 This is not the case.
 The pain is real, and while the nerves may be healthy in other ways, they are still responding to ‘pain’ triggers in an excessive way, and the pain that the patient feels is genuine.22

-Myth: Fibromyalgia is Just Arthritis
+Myth: Fibromyalgia Is Just Arthritis

 Fibromyalgia and arthritis are related, but they are not the same condition.
 Fibromyalgia affects soft tissue and muscles, while arthritis affects the joints.
 People with fibromyalgia find that there are certain triggers such as time of day or even the weather that will affect the condition, while those with rheumatism tend not to have those triggers.23 In arthritis, the pain comes from the inflamed joint.
 With fibromyalgia, the pain comes from the nervous system.

-Myth: Complementary Treatments Won’t Help Because the Pain is in the Brain
+Myth: Complementary Treatments Won’t Help Because the Pain Is in the Brain

 Complementary and alternative therapies have always been controversial, but there is an increasing movement towards accepting the idea of aromatherapy for the management of chronic pain.24 While the treatments may not cure the condition directly, they can mitigate some of the things that make it worse, and can also improve a person’s quality of life.